jreisinger/work/README.md

-Work is a scalable work system that can generate and work on many tasks *concurrently*.
-To use it you need to implement `Generator` and `Task` interfaces, for example:
+Package work generates tasks from lines of STDIN, processes them concurrently and prints to STDOUT.
+To use it you just need to implement Generator and Task interfaces.

+For example:

 ```go
 package main